cs230-stanford/website-fall-2020/faq.md

 ---

 ## What is the grading breakdown?
-Below is the breakdown of class grade:
+Below is the breakdown of the class grade:
- * 50%: Final project
+ * 40%: Final project (broken into proposal, milestone, final report, final video, and meeting attendance)
+ * 25%: Midterm
- * 35%: Programming assignment
+ * 25%: Programming assignment
- * 15%: Quizzes
+ * 10%: Quizzes

-## Will there be a midterm exam?
-No, there will not be a midterm this quarter.
-Instead, more emphasis will be placed on the project.

 ## Will there be a poster session?
 No, there will not be a poster session this quarter.
 We are looking into other alternatives for a remote poster session though.